-In April 2023, the EPA issued its EPA RTR (residual risk and technology review) for coal-fired generation facilities under the EPA NESHAP.
 The EPA MATS Rule, which is the original EPA NESHAP for coal plants has been in effect since 2012.
-With the publication of their final review, the EPA has proposed changes to the EPA MATS Rule, most notably to reduce particulate matter emissions from coal plants.
-Talen submitted formal comments to the EPA on the rule, indicating that the rule, if finalized, would unreasonably require Colstrip to install new control equipment.
+In April 2023, the EPA issued its EPA RTR for coal-fired generation facilities under the EPA NESHAP, which proposes changes to the EPA MATS Rule, most notably to reduce particulate matter emissions from coal plants.
+Talen submitted formal comments on the EPA RTR, indicating that the new EPA MATS Rule, if finalized, would unreasonably require Colstrip to install new control equipment.
 At this time, Talen cannot predict the outcome of this potential rule change on the operations of its generation facilities and its results of operations.